Colonel Light Gardens

 Colonel Light Gardens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Colonel Light Gardens' dwelling structure, as evaluated in the latest Census, consisted of 91.2% houses and 8.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Colonel Light Gardens was at 41.9%, with mortgaged dwellings at 46.5% and rented dwellings at 11.6%.
+The dwelling structure in Colonel Light Gardens, as per the latest Census, consisted of 91.2% houses and 8.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Colonel Light Gardens was at 41.9%, with the remaining dwellings either mortgaged (46.5%) or rented (11.6%).
 The median monthly mortgage repayment in the area was $2,173, higher than Adelaide metro's average of $1,863.
-The median weekly rent figure for Colonel Light Gardens was $400, compared to Adelaide metro's $320 and the national average of $375.
+The median weekly rent figure was recorded at $400, compared to Adelaide metro's $320 and the national average of $375.
+Nationally, Colonel Light Gardens' mortgage repayments are significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing